hashicorp/terraform-provider-azurerm/website/docs/r/static_site_custom_domain.html.markdown

 The following arguments are supported:

-* `name` - (Required) The Domain Name which should be associated with this Static Site.
+* `domain_name` - (Required) The Domain Name which should be associated with this Static Site.
 Changing this forces a new Static Site Custom Domain to be created.

 * `static_site_id` - (Required) The ID of the Static Site.
 Changing this forces a new Static Site Custom Domain to be created.